 - Link our ads to the new page and give access to staff

-- Because we had an ads account manager, I didn’t need to worry much about this but giving her access.
+- Because we had an ads account manager, I didn’t need to worry much about this.

 - Ask staff for their calendars: when do programs start?
 End?
 Graduations?
 Events?
 We wanted to add all of that to our content calendar and align content accordingly.